-(19) Context: The speaker will be renting the addressee's apartment.
+Context: The speaker will be renting the addressee's apartment.

 '''

 a.
-6.3 POSS-2 APT IF BOOK-rep2horizontal (= b. in the Supplementary Materials) 'If your apartment has at least 2 or 3 books in a row,
+6.3 POSS-2 APT IF BOOK-rep2horizontal

+'If your apartment has at least 2 or 3 books in a row,
-'''

 b.
-7 IF POSS-2 APT BOOK-rep5{horizontal} (= e. in the Supplementary Materials) at least 5 or 6 books in a row,
+IF POSS-2 APT BOOK-rep5horizontal

+at least 5 or 6 books in a row,

 IX-1 ADD 20 DOLLARS.

-I will add \$20.'
+I will add $20.'
 (ASL, 32, 0028, b, e; 3 judgments)

+'''

-In all conditions, the iterations were performed in a horizontal row, and in (18) all gave rise to iconic readings on which the books should be horizontally aligned for the condition to hold (in (19) iconic inferences were not discussed in the judgments; we come back to iconic conditions in the next paragraph).
-But there are subtle differences in the numerical conditions.
-Punctuated iterations give rise to precise readings on which the condition specifies that there should be at least three aligned books (we will refine this initial generalization in Section 6).
-Unpunctuated repetitions give rise to vague readings on which the threshold can be explicitly seen as uncertain and/or can give rise to inconsistent readings across trials.
-Furthermore, larger numbers of repetitions and, to some extent, greater speed, are associated with larger quantities.8 (It should also be noted that context plays a role in the interpretation of the quantities denoted by plurals9, but more work is needed on this topic.)
+In all conditions, the iterations were performed in a horizontal row, and in (19) all gave rise to iconic readings on which the books should be horizontally aligned for the condition to hold (in (20), iconic inferences were not discussed in the judgments; we come back to iconic conditions in the next paragraph).
+But as was stated at the outset, there are subtle differences in the numerical conditions.
+Punctuated iterations give rise to precise readings on which the condition specifies that there should be at least three aligned books (we will refine this initial generalization in Section 7).
+Unpunctuated repetitions usually give rise to vague readings on which the threshold can be explicitly seen as uncertain and/or can give rise to inconsistent readings across trials.
+Furthermore, larger numbers of repetitions and, to some extent, greater speed, are associated with larger quantities.14